Facelift surgery: separating fact from fiction

 Myth: a facelift will make you look like a different person

 This is perhaps the most persistent misconception about facelift surgery, and it is worth addressing clearly.
 A well-executed facelift should not change the way you look.
-Its goal is to restore — to return your face to an earlier version of itself by addressing the structural changes that occur with ageing: the descent of soft tissues, the development of jowls, the deepening of facial folds, and the loss of jawline definition.
+Its goal is restoration: returning your face to an earlier version of itself by addressing the structural changes that occur with ageing, including the descent of soft tissues, the development of jowls, the deepening of facial folds, and the loss of jawline definition.

-The measure of a successful facelift is that you look well-rested, refreshed and like yourself — not that you look as though you have had surgery.
-The telltale signs of a poor outcome — over-tightened skin, an unnatural smoothness, a surprised or pulled expression — are the result of outdated techniques that treated the face as though it were a bedsheet to be smoothed and tucked.
+The measure of a successful facelift is that you look well-rested, refreshed and like yourself, not as though you have had surgery.
+The telltale signs of a poor outcome, including over-tightened skin, an unnatural smoothness and a surprised or pulled expression, are the result of outdated techniques that treated the face as though it were a bedsheet to be smoothed and tucked.
 Modern surgery works with the deeper supporting structures of the face, allowing the skin to redrape naturally without tension.

 Myth: facelifts are only for older patients